 About Patson Daka Mother:

-We label her as the one who gave him life and now offer him advice, and support (especially in the absence of his Dad).
+We label her as the one who gave him life and now offers him advice and support (especially in the absence of his Dad).
 Also, lots of reasons to be successful.

 Josephine Daka is a strong and intelligent woman who has sacrificed everything to show love for all her children.
-Thankfully, she now reaps the benefits of her labor – as observed below.
+Thankfully, she now reaps the benefits of her labour – as observed below.

 In the picture below, Josephine Daka could not hold her tears at the time her son bought her an SUV for a birthday gift.
 Upon showcasing to his fans what he bought for his Mum, Patson said the following;